Ontica/Empiria.Land/README.md

 Folder [**docs**](https://github.com/Ontica/Empiria.Land/tree/master/docs) contains a web site with the full code documentation.
 It can be downloaded and installed in the web server of your preference.

-[**docs/files/database.scripts.sql**](https://github.com/Ontica/Empiria.Land/tree/master/docs/files/database.scripts.sql) file contains the full database script for SQL Server 2014, and it includes the full set of tables, views, functions and stored procedures.
+There, **database.scripts.sql** file contains the full database script for SQL Server 2014, and it includes the full set of tables, views, functions and stored procedures.

-[**docs/files/database.structure.pdf**](https://github.com/Ontica/Empiria.Land/tree/master/docs/files/database.structure.pdf) file contains a general view map of the database.
+**database.structure.pdf** contains a general view map of the database.

-[**docs/files/components.pdf**](https://github.com/Ontica/Empiria.Land/tree/master/docs/files/components.pdf) file contains a general view map of the system.
+**components.pdf** file presents a general view map of the system.

 # License

-GNU AFFERO GENERAL PUBLIC LICENSE
+This system is distributed by the GNU AFFERO GENERAL PUBLIC LICENSE.

 # Version